How to Write A Legal Brief the Right Way

 Write for Your Audience

-Yes, the judge or panel of judges is your primary audience.
-But they are humans too.
+Yes, the judge or panel of judges is your primary audience, but they are humans too.
 Picture them at the end of a long day, wading through the tenth brief on their desk.
 Your job?
 Make their reading experience smooth and engaging.
 Simplify complex arguments, avoid legalese when possible, and be concise.

-Structure is Your Best Friend
+Structure Is Your Best Friend

 Say No to Information Overload